Dutch Golden Age: Science

 Due to its climate of intellectual tolerance, the Dutch Republic attracted scientists and other thinkers from all over Europe.
-In particular, the renowned University of Leiden (established in 1575 by the Dutch stadtholder Willem van Oranje as a token of gratitude for Leiden's fierce resistance against Spain during the Eighty Years' War) became a gathering place for intellectuals.
+In particular, the University of Leiden (established in 1575 by the Dutch stadtholder Willem van Oranje as a token of gratitude for Leiden's fierce resistance against Spain during the Eighty Years' War) became a gathering place for intellectuals.
 Jan Amos Comenius, the Czech educator and writer, was known for his theories of education, but also as a pioneer of Czech Protestantism during the 17th century.
 To escape the Counter-Reformation, he migrated to the Dutch Republic and is buried in Naarden, North Holland.
 Comenius accepted the invitation of Laurens de Geer to visit Amsterdam, where he lived the last 14 years of his life (1656–1670).
 He published his most important works there: 43 volumes in all, about half of his total output.
 French philosopher and mathematician René Descartes (1596-1650) lived in Holland from 1628 until 1649.
 He also had his most important works published in Amsterdam and Leiden.
 Another French-born philosopher, Pierre Bayle, left France in 1681 for the Dutch Republic, where he became a professor of history and philosophy at the Illustrious School of Rotterdam.
 He lived in Rotterdam until his death in 1706.
 As Bertrand Russell noted in his A History of Western Philosophy (1945), "He [Descartes] lived in Holland for twenty years (1629–49), except for a few brief visits to France and one to England, all on business.
 It is impossible to exaggerate the importance of Holland in the 17th century, as the one country where there was freedom of speculation.
 Hobbes had to have his books printed there; Locke took refuge there during the five worst years of reaction in England before 1688; Bayle (of the Dictionary) found it necessary to live there; and Spinoza would hardly have been allowed to do his work in any other country."